Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on Tax Software for You

 This is the time of year when employees of many firms start receiving requests to share details of their tax-saving investments with their employers.
 However, before that, you have to choose whether you want to opt for the new tax regime or the old tax regime.

-In case you are not able to clearly choose between new and old tax regimes to go for, here are a few important things that can assist you to reach a conclusion.
+In case you are not able to clearly choose between new and old tax regimes to go for, here are a few important things that can assist you in reaching a conclusion.

 Analyse the Tax Slab Rates